Cameradog/testMerge/README.md

 #YOYOYOYO

-# add other and other
+# add other and other and other again